VuAnhTai/auction-app/README.md

   - Get the list of completed/ongoing bid items.
   - Bid on an item.
   - Can bid in each 5s and for published items (each user).
-  - After bid time. fail auction user’s money need to be payback.
+  - After bid time. fail user’s money need to be payback.

 # Make sure you prepare API for app

-Contact with taivu180597@gmail.com to get source API and run it on your local machine. or you can change NEXT_PUBLIC_API_URI in .env file to https://api-auction.vat-info.online
+Contact with taivu180597@gmail.com to get source API and run it on your local machine. or you can change NEXT_PUBLIC_API_URI in .env file to https://api-.vat-info.online

 ## Reference